The Dark Side of Gravity: B=-1/A, The New Schwarzschild Solution

-Having an instantaneous interaction in a theory raises an even more serious causality issue.
+This possibility of faster than c information transfer in a special relativistic framework is well known to generate causality issues: some observers might see these informations propagating backward in time.
+Of course, since the dominant contribution to the adimentional potential $GM/rc^2$ is typically determined by the nearby clusters of galaxies potential well which order of magnitude is generally a few $10^{-5}$ it is in practice very difficult to obtain a CTC (closed timelike curve) in this case (though it would become much easier in the strong gravitational field near a very compact object) but having an instantaneous interaction in a theory raises an even more serious causality issue.
 Instantaneity can only be valid in one Lorentz frame.
-If the instantaneity frame is the restframe of the emitter, many emitters in motion relative to each other define the same number of different instantaneity frames (this is the case when we have many privileged frames, one per individual source) which makes it possible for a signal exchanged from A to B in relative motion, then back from B to A, to arrive in the past of A original emission.
+If the instantaneity frame is the restframe of the emitter, many emitters in motion relative to each others define the same number of different instantaneity frames (this is the case when we have many privileged frames, one per individual source) which makes it possible for a signal exchanged from A to B in relative motion, then back from B to A, to arrive in the past of A original emission.

 Of course, the issue would disappear in case of a unic frame of instantaneity whatever the emitters motion relative to this frame.
 Indeed A could at most instantaneously send a signal to himself via B, never in its proper past, this remaining valid in any other frame: $\Delta t_{AB}+\Delta t_{BA}\geq 0$.
 But a single cosmic preferred frame would have produced large and easily detectable LLI violating effects in many solar system tests (see our next section devoted to gravitomagnetism).